engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Premium - Prevent potential JS error in the "unused images" feature
 * TWEAK: Premium - Unused images - Add support for Slider Revolution
 * TWEAK: Premium - Unused images - use the URL stored in attachment meta-data as fallback
-* TWEAK: Premium - Unused images - Only fetch image informations when requesting the information to be displayed
+* TWEAK: Premium - Unused images - Only fetch image information when requesting the information to be displayed
 * TWEAK: Premium - Lazy-load - Show a notice when a known plugin also provides lazy-loading, instead of disabling the feature
 * TWEAK: Minify - Only load the required vendor classes instead of using composer's autoload in order to prevent compatibility issues
 * TWEAK: Minify - Added filters `wpo_minify_get_js` and `wpo_minify_get_css` to enable users to do extra processing before saving the code